Sexual Abuse has long-term mental and physical effects

 Many victims are afraid to speak up because of victim-blaming or they know their abusers won’t face any consequences.
 In fact, the Rape, Abuse, and Incest National Network report that 994 out of 1000 perpetrators walk free.

 Add to that, male victims are much less likely to come for help because of society’s shaming.
 The Men’s Project highlights how men are much less likely to be taken seriously and offered help.

 Moreover, seeking therapy will help the mind and body to loosen the threads until they become lighter.
 Sometimes we can’t cut them fully, no matter how hard we try.
 However, we can try our best to make them as light as possible so they don’t drag us back.

-At the BALANCE luxury rehab center, we aim to provide you with all the safe space you need.
-All we ask is for you to step up and to not be afraid.
+At THE BALANCE luxury rehab center, we aim to provide you with all the safe space you need.
+All we ask is for you to step up and do not be afraid.
 Recognize that what happened to you was sexual abuse and that it was never your fault.
 We will walk with you till your burdens stop feeling as heavy.
 We wish to develop a plan for you so you’d go at your own pace to finally feel lighter.
 Our safe and calming luxury centers will provide you with all that you need.
 From expert help to calming scenery, reach out today and let your journey begin.